 - Lighted area for children to play and study;

-- Ans an indoor shelter for residents whose homes are flood during monsoon season.
+- And an indoor shelter for residents whose homes are flood during monsoon season.

-These are just the latest of a plethora of projects that have taken place in the past two years.
+These are just the latest of a plethora of projects that have taken place in the past three years.

 More pupils, especially girls, have been enabled to stay on in education after students built new washrooms at their schools, trees are being planted to reduce the damage caused by flooding, there are safeguarding workshops for children, health information events, business enterprise workshops and computer coding courses among the raft of projects.